smartdevcode/ruby-bookmarks/README.md

 - [RubyMotion](http://www.amazon.com/RubyMotion-Pragmatic-Programmers-Clay-Allsopp/dp/1937785289/) by Clay Allsopp.
 - [Build Awesome Command-Line Applications in Ruby 2](http://pragprog.com/book/dccar2/build-awesome-command-line-applications-in-ruby-2) by David Copeland
 - [Sinatra Book](https://github.com/sinatra/sinatra-book/) — a cookbook full of excellent tutorials and recipes for developing Sinatra web applications.
-- [The Guide to Cuba](http://theguidetocuba.io) — this book will teach you how to create a Ruby web application from scratch using Cuba microframework.

 ## Blogs